About

 Join

-Topic, speaker, date, and Zoom link.
+You'll get the speaker, topic, date, and Zoom link.
 Bi-weekly.
-Nothing else.
+That's it.